-Through a competitive process, the State will select at least one rural project and one urban/suburban project.
+As discussed in the FFY 2021 RHP Action Plan, the State will use a competitive process to distribute RHP funds.
+The State will select at least one rural project and one urban/suburban project.
 Eligible applicants will be county governments including the City of Baltimore.
 Applicants can apply on behalf of eligible subrecipients who are existing non-profit recovery providers.